Ciaxo/sonification-tool/README.md

 #### **Loading and Processing Data**
 - `load_csv()` – loads data from a CSV file.
-- `update_choice(axis, value)` – selects a data column for X, Y axis, or sound size.
+- `update_choice(axis, value)` – updates the value selection for the chosen axis and refreshes normalization.
 - `apply_axis_reversal()` – reverses values on the X and Y axes.
 - `apply_normalization()` – normalizes values to the range `[0,1]`.
 - `apply_power()` – transforms values using the degree of freedom.